 Msg 208, Level 16, State 1, Line 1

 Invalid object name ‘column_store_index_stats’.

-Now this is not bug or missing feature.
+Now, this is not a bug or missing feature.
 This was indeed something can happen because the version which I was practicing was early CTP version.
 If you go to the page of the DMV here, it clearly stats notice on the top of the page.

 Pinal: Where can I find information of column_store_index_stats?

 Balmukund: Assume you have never worked with CTP before and now try to find the information which you are trying to find.

 Honestly, it was a fantastic response from him.
 I was confused as I have played extensively with CTP versions of SQL Server 2012.
 Now his response gives me big hint.
 I should have not looked for DMV but rather should have focused on what I wanted to do.
 I wanted to retrieve the statistics related to the index.
 In SQL Server 2008/R2, I was able to retrieve the statistics of the index from the DMV – sys.dm_db_index_usage_stats.
 I used the same DMV on SQL Server 2012 and it did retrieve the necessary information for me.

 Here is the updated script which gave me all the necessary information I was looking for.
 Matter of the fact, if I have used my earlier SQL Server 2008 R2 script this would have just worked fine.